• Local LOCs

 Any CRVO or BRVO should be referred by Opera.
 An urgent referral should also be made to the patient’s GP practice for assessment for any underlying cause of RVO.
 The HES referral is not normally urgent unless there is oedema or hamorrhaging at the macula.
 If there are any unusual features (such as the patient is unwell, optic nerve head swelling is present or the patient is of a young age, then please ring the clinic to discuss the case.

-The PDF file below can be used by practices outside the area without access to Opera for referrals.
+The PDF file below can be used by practices outside the area without access to Opera when referring a patient with a Stockport GP.
 It should be emailed to:

 Download Form RVO Referral Form.pdf